macbraughton/macbraughton.com/posts/adding_rust_and_wasm_to_graph_hyxos_io.md

 This was new one, the system complaining about a `pnpm-lock.yaml` file.
 We don't use pnpm, but netlify does.
 So we tried clearing the cache in the netlify panel and redeploying a few times but that didn't fix it.

-After looking at this post on stack overflow about a similar [issue](https://stackoverflow.com/questions/73968943/how-to-have-pnpm-install-install-everything-exactly-to-the-specs-of-the-pnpm-l), we decided to try removing the `node_modules` and running pnpm in our project to generate our own lockfile to see if it would overright theirs:
+After looking at this post on stack overflow about a similar [issue](https://stackoverflow.com/questions/73968943/how-to-have-pnpm-install-install-everything-exactly-to-the-specs-of-the-pnpm-l), we decided to try removing the `node_modules` and running pnpm in our project to generate our own lockfile to see if it would overwrite the one of the deploy server:

 `rm -rf node_modules`
 `pnpm install --no-frozen-lockfile`